couchbase/kv_engine/docs/range_scans/range_scan_create.md

   * `"samples"`
   * value is a number
   * This key must be included in the `"sampling"` object.
+  * A sampling scan does not guarantee that exactly the requested number of items is returned.
+A bernoulli distribution with a probability of `samples / collection size` determines if a scanned key is included in the output set.
-  * If the target collection is smaller than samples, the entire collection is returned.
+  * If the target collection size is smaller or equal to samples, the entire collection is returned.

 ### Snapshot Requirements